 Learn biostatistics through courses offered by the Department of Biostatistics and Informatics in the Colorado School of Public Health, and the Biostatistics Epidemiology and Research Design (BERD) Program of the CCTSI.
-In addition, our CBC biostatisticians have also offered short seminars, lectures and tutorials on basic statistics to our clients.
+In addition, our CIDA biostatisticians have also offered short seminars, lectures and tutorials on basic statistics to our clients.

 The Department of Biostatistics and Informatics offers an introductory applied statistics sequence designed for those without a calculus background and requires minimal calculations.